stormouse/lean-gen-algo/README.md

 ## Layout

-Each problem is a Lean library named after its LeetCode number, split into three files:
+Each problem is a Lean library — named after its LeetCode number, or `AnonN` when the problem was handed over anonymously — split into three files:

 | File | Author | Purpose |
 | --- | --- | --- |